 – Ongoing pain/lack of full function: Some patients complain of ongoing pain or lack of full function after partial knee replacement due to some pre-existing arthritis in the other two native compartments of the knee joint.

 I choose my patients very carefully for partial knee replacement in order to achieve a successful outcome.
-This is done by careful history taking, focussed clinical examination and by appropriate investigations.
+This is done by careful history taking, focussed clinical examination, and appropriate investigations.
 Investigations can include X-rays and occasionally MRI scans.
 In some cases, knee arthroscopy procedure may need to be carried out to assess the degree of arthritis in the joint and determine the suitability for partial knee replacement.

 The most commonly performed partial knee replacement involves replacing the medial compartment (inner part of the knee).
-Due to the biomechanics of the knee joint, medial compartment of the knee develops progressive arthritis ahead of the other two compartments in vast majority of the patients.
-Very occasionally, partial knee replacement of either the lateral compartment (outer part of the knee) or of the patello-femoral compartment (behind the knee cap) can be considered.
+Due to the biomechanics of the knee joint, the medial compartment of the knee develops progressive arthritis ahead of the other two compartments in the vast majority of the patients.
+Very occasionally, partial knee replacement of either the lateral compartment (outer part of the knee) or of the patellofemoral compartment (behind the knee cap) can be considered.

-Currently, my preferred implants are PFC Sigma Higher Performance Partial Knee System (manufactured by Depuy Synthes).
+Currently, my preferred implants are PFC Sigma Higher-Performance Partial Knee System (manufactured by Depuy Synthes).